Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Symmetry}

-To illustrate the importance of imposing our new symmetry breaking constraint (Equation~(\ref{eq39})) we solved all the test problems considered in Table~\ref{table1}, but without imposing that constraint.
+To illustrate the importance of imposing our new symmetry breaking constraint (Equation~(\ref{eq39})) we solved all of the test problems considered in Table~\ref{table2} and Table~\ref{table3}, but without imposing that constraint.
 For space reasons however we only report summary results here.

-Table~\ref{table4} shows the results for the branch-and-cut approach of \cite{valle2017} both with Equation~(\ref{eq39}) (as Table~\ref{table1}) and without Equation~(\ref{eq39}).
+Table~\ref{table4} shows the results for the branch-and-cut approach of \cite{valle2017} both with Equation~(\ref{eq39}) (as in Table~\ref{table2} and Table~\ref{table3}) and without Equation~(\ref{eq39}).
 In that table we show for each value of $\Delta$ the number of problems unsolved at time limit (6 CPU hours), as well as the average time (in seconds).
 In general we can say that imposing Equation~(\ref{eq39}) improves the results, in particular for no-reversal routing.

 Table~\ref{table5} shows the same information as Table~\ref{table4}, but for the distance approximation approach presented in this paper.
 The symmetry breaking results in Table~\ref{table5} are taken from Table~\ref{table2} and Table~\ref{table3}.
 We can see that including Equation~(\ref{eq39}) has a significant effect in terms of reducing the computation time, especially here for the multiple blocks case.